 - Alumni, Friends & Supporters

 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-The National University of Ireland, Galway offers Irish Language courses at beginners', intermediate and advanced levels each summer.
+The National University of Ireland, Galway offers Irish Language courses at beginners', after beginners, intermediate and advanced levels each summer.
 These courses are located at the University's Irish-Language Centre, Áras Mháirtín Uí Chadhain, An Cheathrú Rua in the heart of Connemara (approx 1 hour from Galway City).
 Quite apart from being a region of great beauty, Connemara is a major Gaeltacht (Irish-speaking district) and is endowed with a rich folk tradition.
 The village of An Cheathrú Rua, therefore, provides the ideal location for learning Irish in its natural environment.